Jaseci-Labs/jaseci/docs/docs/internals/planning_specs/native_type_system/lets_build.md

 ## Introduction

-This document outlines the architecture and implementation details for a Python type checker that adopts Pyright's efficient approach to type checking, while being implemented in Python.
+This document outlines the architecture and implementation details for a Jac type checker that adopts Pyright's efficient approach to type checking, while being implemented in Python (as the Jac compiler itself is).
 Pyright, originally written in TypeScript, is known for its performance and scalability with large codebases.
-This architecture aims to bring those benefits to a pure Python implementation.
+This architecture aims to bring those benefits to a Jac implementation.

 The key innovations of this approach include:

 1. An efficient type representation system with aggressive caching
-2. Sophisticated type narrowing based on control flow analysis
+2. Sophisticated type narrowing based on control flow analysis (adapted for Jac's control flow constructs)
 3. High-performance algorithms for type compatibility checking
-4. Memory-efficient data structures for representing the type system
+4. Memory-efficient data structures for representing the type system for Jac

 ## System Overview